arthurquinn/task-queue/README.md

+## TASK QUEUE ##

+The task queue is deisgned to be simple and easy to use.
+Simply push a task with a priority onto the queue and once it is this tasks turn, it will run, and return a value to the task queue via a UDP socket.
+Once it is returned more tasks can be dispatched.

+### Dispatcher ###

+It is the dispatchers job to handle task execution.
+Whereas the primary purpose of the queue is to maintain the order in which tasks arrived, the dispatchers sole purpose is to make sure only a certain number of tasks are running at once (defined in code as 4).
+Once a task that the dispatcher sent out for execution returns to the dispatcher, the dispatcher will mark the tasks progress as complete or failed and pull the next task from a the priority queue.

 ### Recoverable Queue ###

 This queue was designed with the intention that its state can be restored after a program crash.
 As items are enqueued into this queue they will be written out to a binary .qi file.
 As they are dequeued these files will be removed.
 The queue is initialized with a maximum size and a reconstruct directory.
 All queue items belonging to a queue will be written out and read from the specified reconstruct directory.